Portal hypertension is an increase in the blood pressure within a system of veins called the portal venous system.

 Endoscopic Control of Bleeding

-Endoscopy should be preformed as soon as patient is stabilized.
+Endoscopy should be performed as soon as the patient is stabilized.

 The aim is to establish the cause of and to control the bleeding.